sekwah41/Advanced-Portals/README.md

 https://www.conventionalcommits.org/en/v1.0.0/

 Also if you could, please run `pre-commit run --files ...` or `pre-commit run --all-files` to ensure that the code is formatted correctly.
-You will need to run this command with Java 11 for the java formatter.
+You will need to have clang-format installed for this to work.

 ## Types available
 * **build**: Changes that affect the build system or external dependencies